-Over the two days, we will hear from numerous speakers from within the sector and beyond, providing good practice examples and valuable insight as to how strong governance is at the heart of their organisation.
-Open to both Governing Body Members and staff – a variety of different perspectives will be shared and discussed during this thought provoking and interactive conference.
+Over the two days, we heard from numerous speakers from within the sector and beyond, providing good practice examples and valuable insight as to how strong governance is at the heart of their organisation.

 Linda Ewart has provided support to a wide range of housing associations, first in a variety of roles with the SFHA and, in the last ten years, as an independent consultant.Read More